ultraio/docs-blockchain/README.md

 `order` is an optional property in the front matter at the top.

-Specifying the order as a greater number ensures it is higher up in the sidebar.
+Specifying the order as a lesser number ensures it is higher up in the sidebar.

+ie.

+- 0 first
+- 1 second
+- 2 third

 However, if you want to go lower you can specify a negative number.